 Best Acoustic-Electric Guitar for Beginners: Complete Guide (2026)

 Best acoustic-electric guitars under $500 for beginners.
-We compared 8 models on tone, playability, and electronics - top picks for every style.
+We tested 8 models on tone, playability, and electronics, top picks for every style.

 Mike Reynolds